franko/gsl-shell/doc/user-manual/gdt.rst

 Overview
 --------

 General Data Tables, GDT in short, are used in GSL Shell to store data in tabular format.
 They are similar to matrices but with some notable differences:

 * columns have a name defined in the table's headers
-* each cell can contain a number, a string or be undefined.
+* each cell can contain a number or a string or be undefined.

 Since a GDT table can contain also strings it is much more useful to store data coming from observations or from reports.
 The possibility to mark as undefined the cell's value is also useful to take into account missing data.

 Here an example of a GDT table: